Poro 34B and the Blessing of Multilinguality: Evaluation

 \section{Evaluation}

 We thoroughly analyze the capabilities of the model for Finnish, English and code, first briefly reporting perplexity results and then focusing on community-standard benchmarks for evaluating generative models.
 We then assess the quality of Finnish text generated by the model and finally evaluate the model's translation capability from English to Finnish (and vice versa).
-We primarily compare the performance of the model to a selection of similarly-sized general-purpose open source base language models: Llama~33B\footnote{Also known as Llama~30B due to a typo; \url{https://github.com/meta-llama/llama/issues/49}}~\citep{touvron2023llama}, MPT~30B~\citep{MosaicML2023Introducing}, and Falcon~40B~\citep{falcon40b}.
-For Finnish Language evaluations we additionally compare to FinGPT~8B and FinGPT~ 13B~\citep{luukkonen2023fingpt}, and for code we compare also to StarCoder~base~\citep{li2023starcoder}.
+For comparison, we include results for the state-of-the-art Finnish language models, FinGPT~8B and FinGPT~13B~\citep{luukkonen2023fingpt}, and a selection of similarly-sized general-purpose open source base language models trained on broadly comparable numbers of tokens for English\footnote{We chose English models of similar size and training token budget rather than state-of-the-art models to more directly assess the effects of our multilingual training setup on performance in English.}: Llama~33B~\citep{touvron2023llama}, MPT~30B~\citep{MosaicML2023Introducing}, and Falcon~40B~\citep{almazrouei2023falcon}.
+We also provide results for StarCoder~base~\citep{li2023starcoder} as a reference for performance on code tasks.